 - 1 pound ground pork

-- 1 cup diced fire roasted hatch chiles, peeled and seeded first (or other mild pepper - like Anaheim)
+- 1 cup roasted hatch chiles or other mild pepper – like Anaheim, peeled and seeded first, diced

-- 1 cup shredded cheese such as cheddar or monterey jack or a combination
+- 1 cup cheddar or monterey jack cheese, shredded

-- 1 package empanada wrappers (available in the frozen foods section or see recipe on this site)
+- 20 empanada wrappers available in the frozen foods section or see recipe on this site

 - 1 egg

 For the herb sauce

 - ¾ cup cilantro

 - 3 tablespoons lime juice

 - 1 large clove garlic

 - ½ teaspoon kosher salt

 - ¼ teaspoon black pepper.